saiarvindg/cmsc430-final-project/README.md

      - If given one integer, returns the integer
      - If given two or more integers, returns the product of the integers

+ - `/`
+   - Inputs: One or more integers that satisfy `number?`

+   - Result:
+     - If given one integer, returns the quotient of 1 divided by the given integer
+     - If given two or more integers, returns the quotient of the integers

  - `=`
    - Inputs: Two or more primitives that once evaluated are integers and satisfy `number?`